Warrior2612/DV-IA2_Covid19inIndia/README.md

-# Tableau - A Story on Covid-19 in India
+# A Story on Covid-19 in India

 This Repository contains the statistical analysis of Covid-19 in India from 30/1/2020 to 6/8/2020.
 This was done for the course work of Data Visualization IA-2 using Tableau during my 2nd year of engineering.
 I've attached all the screenshots below regarding the visualization .